quiltingcode/pp4-craft-cafe/README.md

 </details><br/>

 If a superuser clicks the 'Edit' button, they are taken into an edit page where a form is presented to them with the existing data pre-populated from the booking, post or comment they wish to edit.
 They can update any fields they wish (following the same booking validation guidelines as before) and then save the changes.
 The superuser also has the additional edit field of the approval checkbox if they wish to change the approval status here as well.
 Once the changes have been saved the superuser is redirected back to the Admin Dashboard.
+If the superuser changes their mind, they can click the 'Go Back' button to return to the admin dashboard without editing anything.

 If a superuser clicks on the 'Delete' button, they are taken into a confirmation deletion page where they must confirm whether they really want to delete this data or not.
 If the superuser changes their mind, they can click the 'Go Back' button to return to the admin dashboard without deleting anything.
 However, if they wish to continue, they can click on the 'Delete' button and the corresponding booking, post or comment will be permanently removed from the site.
 Once the item has been deleted, the superuser is redirected back to the Admin Dashboard.